Perfectoid Rings Breakdance in Sonic Pi?

 But that’s exactly what happens when we run a loop to check their divisors (I won’t cite that here because it’s a classic), when we put them through a computer.
 We iterate, we move something.
 In that sense, I discovered long ago that this obsession with iteration exists in number theory as a beautiful notion called p-adic numbers.

-In my library figurate_numbers for Sonic Pi, I introduced some time ago a transformation of sequences into their pp-adic versions.
 Since I loved the taste of algebra (and of course Serre’s book), I implemented it as an inverse limit, that is, iterating over powers of primes.
 I phrase it like this:

 Zp=limNZ/pNZ\mathbb{Z}_p = \varprojlim_{N} \mathbb{Z}/p^N\mathbb{Z}